FOREX-Euro hovers near one-year high as U.S. outlook clouds over

 Traders will look closely at the U.S. gross domestic product figures for the first quarter, due out later on Thursday, for any signs of a slowdown.

 Elsewhere in currency markets, the yen JPY=EBS was in a holding pattern as the Bank of Japan began a two-day policy meeting, the first under new governor Kazuo Ueda.
-The dollar was up 0.08% at 133.79 yen.
+The dollar was down 0.07% at 133.57 yen.

 The market consensus is that Ueda will leave ultra-easy policy settings unchanged on Friday, but no one is willing to rule out another surprise like the shock doubling of the 10-year bond yield band in December.